Best Places To See Spring Flowers With Kids

-Nothing heralds a new season seeing your favorite spring flowers.
-Daffodils, tulips, lilacs, cherry blossoms, or even late spring and early summer roses help us to shrug off winter blues and feel inexplicably cheerful.
+Nothing heralds Spring like seeing your lots of favorite spring flowers.
+Daffodils, tulips, lilacs, cherry blossoms, or even late spring roses help us to shrug off winter and feel inexplicably happy.

 The Keukenhof Garden in The Netherlands calls itself “The most beautiful spring garden in the world.”
 If you’re a fan of tulips it’s hard to disagree.
 Located in the town of Lisse, this 32-hectare garden features seven million tulip bulbs in 800 different varieties.
 If looking isn’t enough, the garden also features exhibits on tulip history, cultivation ideas and tips on how to make your garden as colorful as theirs (yeah, right).
 This year, it’s only open from March 24 through May 16.
 So don’t wait too long!